cosmoIogy/cosmoIogy/README.md

 - 👋 Hi, I’m @cosmoIogy
 - 👀 I’m interested in ...
 Coding, capybaras, twenty one pilots, and gaming
 - 🌱 I’m currently learning ...
-Computer Science
-- 💞️ I’m looking to collaborate on ...
-Not sure yet
+Cyber Security!
 - 📫 How to reach me ...
-Discord : cosmoitis
+Discord : cosmitis
 - 😄 Pronouns: ... he/him
-- ⚡ Fun fact: ...
-I love purple

 <!---
 cosmoIogy/cosmoIogy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.